 To fix this, try to check if there are any available updates for Windows on your computer:

 - First, open the Start Menu and click on Settings.

 - Inside Windows Settings, click on Update & Security.

 - Lastly, wait for Windows to check for updates and follow the on-screen prompts if there’s a newer version available.

-Your system may restart a couple of times while installing the update, so be patient.
-Once done, go back to Steam and check if the program would still crash randomly.
+Your system may restart several times while installing the update, so be patient.
+Once done, go back to Steam and check if the program would still crashes randomly.

 Fix 7: Reinstall Steam

 For your last option, try reinstalling Steam if it still crashes during use.
 Steam may not be installed correctly on your device, or some of its files got corrupted during a failed update.